-We are the Nursery class and share the Foundation Unit with Robin Class, the Reception class.
-We work as a unit and spend our days together busily learning through play.
+We are the Nursery class who love to spend our days together busily learning through play.

 Our session times are:

 11.50am - 3:00pm Afternoon Session (Drop off at 11:40)